 In this instance for a building to be eligible for Class Q planning permission, the following criteria applies:

-• The lawful use of the site must have been for agricultural purposes before the change of use is undertaken.
+- The lawful use of the wider site must have been for agricultural purposes before the change of use is undertaken.
 A site which formed part of a mixed use of agriculture and (non-agricultural) equestrian uses, or agricultural activities which do not form a trade or business (in the manner of ‘hobby farming’), would not benefit from the permitted change of use.
+However the building does not need to have been used for agriculture.

-• The cumulative number of separate dwellinghouses developed under Class Q must not exceed five.
+- The cumulative number of separate dwellinghouses created by Class Q can not exceed 10;

 Can I include works to a building in a prior approval application?